saeedmehrang/cvmt/docs/README.md

 All figures are saved to `docs/images/` directory.

 **Requirements:**
-- All dependencies from `requirements-dev.txt` installed
+- All dependencies from `pyproject.toml` installed
 - Optional: `torchview` for architecture visualization (`pip install torchview`)

 ## Publishing the Blog Post